TymbalTech/themysteriesoftheuniverse/README.md

 - **images/**: Directory for image assets.

-  - `milkyway.jpg`: Placeholder background image of the Milky Way.
+  - `Mysterious-Universe.jpg`: Background image of a portion of the universe.
+  - `MYSTR-site-title.png`: Hero site title image.

 - **js/**: Directory for JavaScript files.